Hey now…it wasn’t THAT type of conversation!

 “Does he have the same physique the fighters he watches do?”

 “No – not really.”

 Her eyes lit up.
 The light bulb went off.
 Now, she got it.

 I told her I’d be glad to give her one.
 In fact, I’d hook her up with the very workout I did that day – which just so happened to be a variation of the very first workout from my #1 program, “Working Class Fitness – Killer MMA Workouts”.
 But I upped the ante even further.

-As it so happened, a fighter I’ve designed several workouts for (he’s Top 10 at 185 in Europe, now competing at 170) emailed me earlier that morning.
-He’s teammates with another fighter who is next in line for a UFC title shot.
-He needed to start training for his next fight, so he went to my guy for help because he’s always in such great shape.
+As it so happened, Bruno Carvalho – a pro MMA fighter I’ve designed several workouts for (he’s Top 10 at 185 in Europe, now competing at 170) emailed me earlier that morning after a workout with Team Golden Glory.

-What did they do?
-The very same workout I’m talking about – the one from “WCF – Killer MMA Workouts”.
-The guy loved it and can’t wait to do more.
+What has he been doing?
+The very same workouts I’m talking about – the ones from “WCF – Killer MMA Workouts”.

 Listen, I’d like to send you a copy of the workout he did, if that’s cool with you – then you can literally experience what it’s like to “train like a pro MMA fighter” the very next time you go to the gym.